Optical Comparator (Profile Projector)

 When considering KEYENCE’s different optical measurement instruments, it’s helpful to consider your priorities and the parts you’re working with.
 Do you have big or small parts?
 Do you require maximum accuracy for strict regulations?
 How experienced with metrology are your technicians?
 What does your shop floor look like?
 Let’s dive into the different types for your consideration.

-The IM Series is known as an upgraded version of a classic optical comparator.
+The IM-X Series is known as an upgraded version of a classic optical comparator.
 It is a compact unit with an 12x8x3 (X,Y,Z) inch measurement range.
 This makes it optimal for smaller part measurements.
-But that doesn’t mean it doesn’t have big capabilities—the IM Series can measure up to 300 dimensions on up to 100 parts at once.
+But that doesn’t mean it doesn’t have with up to a 19x15x7—the IM-X Series can measure up to 300 dimensions on up to 100 parts at once.

-The IM follows a “place and press” process that only requires you to place parts on the stage and press a button.
+The IM-X follows a “place and press” 5000 dimensions on up to 1000 parts at once.
 Once the button is pushed, the system will instantaneously measure, create an inspection report, and produce statistical analysis.
 Hardly any metrology expertise is required with this easy tool.

-The IM Series can also run inspections, including:
+The IM-X Series can also run inspections, including:

-Choosing the IM Series optical measurement system is ideal for anyone wanting a user-friendly and accurate machine for measuring or inspecting small parts.
+Choosing the IM-X Series optical measurement system is ideal for anyone wanting a user-friendly and accurate machine for measuring or inspecting small parts.

-LM Series - High Accuracy Image Dimension Measurement System
+The IM-X Series with the LM Camera Head - High Accuracy Image Dimension Measurement System

-The LM Series is the most accurate optical measuring machine that KEYENCE’s Quality and Metrology Systems group has.
+The IM-X Series with the LM Camera Head is the most accurate optical measuring machine that KEYENCE’s Quality and Metrology Systems group has.
 Because of this, it is recommended for industries with strict regulations, like the medical device industry.
-The latest LM-X Series is a multisensor measurement device that can detect and measure up to 5,000 dimensions on up to 1,000 parts at the same time.
-With its highly magnified camera, autofocus, and strong lighting conditions, the LM is capable of analyzing items less than the width of a human hair!
+The IM-X Series is a multisensor measurement device that can detect and measure up to 5,000 dimensions on up to 1,000 parts at the same time.
+With its highly magnified camera, autofocus, and strong lighting conditions, the system is capable of analyzing items less than the width of a human hair!

 The LM Series also has non-contact Z-height measurement capabilities, making it ideal to measure parts that can deform with pressure, like silicon or thin plastic parts.

-The LM Series is user-friendly, requiring only two steps—placing parts down and pressing a button—so it’s ideal for productions that require a straightforward and highly accurate optical measurement system.
+The IM-X Series is user-friendly, requiring only two steps—placing parts down and pressing a button—so it’s ideal for productions that require a straightforward and highly accurate optical measurement system.

 Ready to Request a Demo?